-- Faculty and students.
-The decision to become a faculty member at Tougaloo presumes an educational and mentoring relationship with any student and precludes engaging in such a romantic relationship with any student. - Staff or volunteers who have mentoring or supervisory relationships with students.
-The decision to become a staff member or a volunteer in a position that is defined by mentoring or supervision precludes engaging in such a romantic relationship with any student. - Supervisors and subordinates.
-Romantic relationships are not allowed between employees of Tougaloo when a supervisory relationship is involved.
+- Faculty and students: The decision to become a faculty member at Tougaloo presumes an educational and mentoring relationship with any student and precludes engaging in such a romantic relationship with any student. - Staff or volunteers who have mentoring or supervisory relationships with students.
+The decision to become a staff member or a volunteer in a position that is defined by mentoring or supervision precludes engaging in such a romantic relationship with any student. - Supervisors and subordinates: Romantic relationships are not allowed between employees of Tougaloo when a supervisory relationship is involved.
 This applies to all employees, including student employees and their supervisors.
 The power differential makes such relationships open to abuse and to charges of sexual harassment or unprofessional conduct.
-Such relationships can also create a hostile work environment.
-Should romantic relationships develop, the supervisor should inform his/her supervisor so that appropriate actions can be made to remove the involved supervisor from direct supervision of the employee.
+Such relationships can also create a hostilework environment.
+Shouldromantic relationships develop, the supervisor should inform his/her supervisor so that appropriate actions can be taken to remove the involved supervisor from direct supervision of the employee.

-Retaliation: Is any act or attempt to retaliate against or seek retribution from any individual or group of individuals involved in the investigation and/or resolution of a sexual discrimination or sexual misconduct allegation.
-Retaliation includes any form of intimidation, threats, 15 coercion, reprisal, or harassment.
-Retaliatory actions may include, but are not limited to: acts or comments that are intended to discourage a person from engaging in activity protected under this Policy or that would discourage a reasonable person from engaging in activity protected under this Policy; violation of a no contact order; acts or comments intended to embarrass an individual; seeking to influence the participation or statements of parties or witnesses or taking adverse action against them; adverse changes in employment status or opportunities; adverse academic action; and adverse changes to academic, educational and extra-curricular opportunities.
+Retaliation: is any act or attempt to retaliate against or seek retribution from any individual or group of individuals involved in the investigation and/or resolution of sexual discrimination coercion, reprisal, or harassment.
+Retaliatory actions may include, but are not limited to: acts or comments that are intended to discourage a person from engaging in activity protected under this Policy or that would discourage a reasonable person from engaging in activity protected under this Policy; violation of a no-contact order; acts or comments intended to embarrass an individual; seeking to influence the participation or statements of parties or witnesses or taking adverse action against them; adverse changes in employment status or opportunities; adverse academic action; and adverse changes to academic, educational and extra-curricular opportunities.
 Retaliation may be in person, through social media, email, text, or other forms of communication, and it may be committed by parties to the complaint resolution procedure, their friends or representatives, or any other person.
 Retaliation may be present against a person even when the person's allegations of prohibited conduct are not substantiated.